4th Grade Curriculum for Secular Homeschoolers

 4th Grade Art Curriculum

-We also regularly incorporate lessons from the Art History Kids curriculum.
+We love the art lessons from Studio Sprout.
+And we also regularly incorporate lessons from the Art History Kids curriculum.
 We all enjoy learning about art history and having projects to go along with the lessons.
 This is one of the most interesting additions to our homeschool curriculum.

 4th Grade Music